Hexraei/Campfire/README.md

 ---

-If you find a bug or have an idea, open an issue.
+If you find a bug or have an idea, please open an issue.

-Created by Hexraei.
+Created by Hexraei Studios.